panva/node-oidc-provider/docs/README.md

 #### allowClient

-Specifies a helper function that shall be invoked every time a client resolved from a metadata document is about to be used, including when served from cache.
+Specifies a helper function that shall be invoked every time a client resolved from a Client ID Metadata Document is about to be used, including when served from cache.
 This function enables per-request evaluation of trust and authorization policies for metadata-document-resolved clients.
 Return `true` to allow the client, or `false` to reject it.

 _**default value**_: